RetroGamer74/BaNX/README.md

 Release 0.1 - Updated to 8.1.0

+### Warning

+If running BaNX you get you're not banned, do not repeat the procedure continuosly or you will be banned.
+Do it just for once per day if you need it.

+Disclaimer: Using your cert out of your switch become your switch banned.
+Use at your own risk.
+I'm not responsible of it.

 ### Instructions

 This app will be run from Windows.
 But you will need your switch cert to know if it is ban or not.